Group companies or individuals are:

 The minimum number of directors appointed to the Board of Directors is one and a director can be a corporate entity (except for single member companies) or an individual and of any nationality.
 Directors have a statutory obligation to hold at least one annual Board Meeting.
 Maltese companies must have a Company Secretary who is appointed by the board of directors.
 A Company Secretary must be an individual and can be of any nationality.

-There are no thin capitalisation or transfer pricing rules in Malta.
+The directors have a duty, as stated in the Companies Act, to annually prepare and file financial statements prepared to international standards.
 The reporting currency is the same as the currency in which the share capital is denominated.
 This is normally taken to be the currency in which the majority of the assets are held or in which the greater part of the activity is conducted.

 The Income Tax Act imposes an independent audit requirement for every company registered in Malta.
 Malta companies must file a tax return and the audited financial statements are filed with the Inland Revenue and the Registry of Companies.
 The financial statements and details of the officers and share holders of the company are public information.